-On the other hand, if your parents don't have their affairs in order, and they look to you for guidance, your knowledge of resources available at The Motley Fool can give them the information they need.
+On the other hand, if your parents don't have their affairs in order and look to you for guidance, your knowledge of resources available at The Motley Fool can give them the information they need.

 Keep your family in the loop